 You wouldn’t buy a car and then give it to a monkey to look after so why spend all this money on amazing security technology just to have some Johnny big balls look after it without really knowing how.

 So, what does this mean?
-It means, organisations must proactively decide whether employees, third parties, outsource parties, vendors, insurers and consultants are on their side and don’t have an ulterior motive.
+It means, organisations must proactively decide whether employees, third parties, outsource parties, vendors, insurers and consultants are on their side and don’t have an ulterior motive, such as wanting to hack it.
 Equally, that the person you pay to manage your cyber security isn’t some ‘sell you the dream but I don’t really know the ins and outs type of person.’

-Security people care about one thing, minimising impact and likelihood of risk and exist to ‘serve’ the board – choose your team wisely
+Security people care about one thing, minimising impact and likelihood of risk and exist to ‘serve’ the board – choose your cyber security team wisely

 It’s all about trust.
 Trusting them not to make a hack of it.

 Contact the trusted team of experts at Infosec Partners today for impartial cyber security advice.